 If you have your heart and mind set on the pumpkin spice latte, there is a way to keep coffee nutrition facts in mind and make it healthier.

-“You can easily make yourself a delicious, healthy pumpkin spice latte at home.
+“You can easily make yourself a delicious, healthy homemade pumpkin spice latte.
 Using real pumpkin and limiting the amount of added sugar in your drink can make your pumpkin spice latte a perfectly healthy option!”
 Rueth says.

-While Starbucks pumpkin spice lattes contain a very minimal amount of pumpkin puree, you can mix in a bit more to increase the nutritional benefits.
+While Starbucks pumpkin spice lattes and McDonald's pumpkin spice lattes contain a very minimal amount of pumpkin puree, you can mix in a bit more to increase the nutritional benefits.

 “Pumpkin is a great source of several vitamins and minerals, like vitamin A and potassium.
 The vitamin A in pumpkin comes in the form of beta-carotene, which our body uses for eye and skin health.
 Potassium helps with blood pressure regulation.
 Pumpkin is also a fantastic source of fiber, which is an essential nutrient which can reduce your risk of type 2 diabetes, high blood pressure, heart disease and certain cancers,” Rueth says.